-a.
-To protect neighbors and the environment from unprofessional logging practices, a logging permit issued by the Zoning Enforcement Officer is required for any commercial logging activity that proposes harvesting more than 50,000 board feet of timber as measured by the_international "1/4" log rule in any successive twelve months.
-This shall also include commercial logging operations that use a portable log chipping plant to process the equivalent of more than 50,000 board feet, or an equivalent weight, of whole-trees or tops/limbs for pulp at the site of forest operations by chipping, shredding, or grinding.
-Landowners who are cutting less than 50,000 board feet of timber for their own use or for sale shall be exempt from this section.

-b.
-No unattended burning of slash shall be allowed.

-- b-c.All commercial timber harvesting shall comply with the most current Timber Harvesting Guidelines for New York and Best Management Practices, as promulgated by the New York State Department of Environmental Conservation (DEC) and available from the Town's Building Inspector. - e-d.All commercial timber harvesting shall take place between the hours of 6 AM and 8 PM on Monday through Saturday and shall not take place on any Sunday.
-No commercial timber harvesting operations or removal of products shall take place between the hours of 8:00 p.m. and 6:00 a.m. - d.e.
-Prior to issuance of a logging permit, the applicant shall provide to the Zoning Enforcement Officer a map clearly identifying the area to be logged.
-This map shall identify the areas to be logged, access points, the name of the road to which it is accessing, locations of logging roads and all loading areas, and all stream crossings.
-The applicant shall also submit a logging permit application, provided by the Zoning Enforcement Officer, which shall describe the methods to be used to maintain water quality of streams and wetlands, prevent erosion on landings, logging trails, skid trails, and steep slopes, maintain the aesthetic character of the roadside, and comply with New York State Fire Laws as per the DEC Timber Harvesting Guidelines.
-Plans prepared by a consulting forester, a DEC forester, or one to meet the requirements of the New York State 480-a program will be acceptable to meet the informational needs requirements of this sub-section. - f.
-No logging permit shall be issued until a performance guarantee is posted in accordance with the requirements and procedures specified in Sections 274-a (7) and 277(9) of the New York State Town Law and of Local Law #1 of 2004.
-The performance guarantee shall be in the form of a check deposit into an escrow account established by the Town, or a performance bond.
-The amount and sufficiency of such performance guarantee shall be determined by the Zoning Enforcement Officer after consultation with the Town Highway Department, Town Attorney, the Town Engineer, other local officials, or other Town designated private consultants.
-The performance guarantee shall remain in effect until completion of the logging operation and inspection by the Zoning Enforcement Officer or the Town of Ancram
+- a.
+To protect neighbors and the environment from unprofessional logging practices, a logging permit issued by the Zoning Enforcement Officer is required for any commercial logging activity that proposes harvesting more than 350,000 board feet of timber as measured by the international "1/4" log rule in any successive twelve months.
+This shall also include commercial logging operations that use a portable log chipping plant to process the equivalent of more than 350,000 board feet, or an equivalent weight, of whole-trees or tops/limbs for pulp at the site of forest operations by chipping, shredding, or grinding.
+Landowners who are cutting less than 350,000 board feet of timber for their own use or for sale shall be exempt from this section. - b.
+No unattended burning of slash shall be allowed. - c.
+All commercial timber harvesting shall comply with the most current Timber Harvesting Guidelines for New York and Best Management Practices, as promulgated by the New York State Department of Environmental Conservation (DEC) and available from the Town's Building Inspector. - d.
+All commercial timber harvesting shall take place between the hours of 6 AM and 8 PM on Monday through Saturday and shall not take place on any Sunday.
+No commercial timber harvesting operations or removal of products shall take place between the hours of 8:00 p.m. and 6:00 a.m. - e.
+Prior to issuance of a logging permit, the applicant shall provide to the Zoning Enforcement Officer a map clearly identifying the area to be logged, the name of the access road, This map shall identify the areas to be logged, access points, the name of the road to which it is accessing, locations of logging roads and all loading areas, and all stream crossings.
+The applicant shall also submit a logging permit application, provided by the Zoning Enforcement Officer.
+The logging permit will require a forest management plan which will comply with the most recent versions of Timber e.
+Among other best practices criteria, this forest management plan shall describe the methods to be used to maintain water quality of streams and wetlands, to prevent erosion on landings and stream banks, logging trails, skid trails, and steep slopes, to maintain the aesthetic character of the roadside, and flag the line designating the protected 150' buffer for streams and 100' buffer for wetlands and use selective timber cutting.
+The plan shall provide for cleanup and restoration of the logged area, including control of invasive vegetation and the planting of native trees at least as diverse as those that were harvested, that will allow for regeneration of forest and shall comply with the New York State Fire laws as per the DEC Timber Harvesting Guidelines.
+The plan will also mark all trees selected for harvest and mark any specimen trees identified for protection., which shall describe the methods to be used to maintain water quality of streams and wetlands, prevent erosion on landings, logging trails, skid trails, and steep slopes, maintain the aesthetic character of the roadside, and comply with New York State Fire Laws as per the DEC Timber Harvesting Guidelines.
+Plans prepared by a consulting forester, a DEC forester, or one to meet the requirements of the New York State 480-a program will be acceptable to meet the informational needs requirements of this sub-section if they satisfy the requirements set forth above.